CHICAGO -- One of the biggest questions surrounding the Mariners so far has finally been answered -- for now.

 - Move Hancock to the bullpen, given that he transitioned to relief late last year.

-Those are still options, and how Miller, Castillo and Hancock pitch in their next few outings could determine their roles.
+The performance of Miller, Castillo and Hancock across their next few outings could also determine their roles.
 Don’t expect the six-man rotation to last long -- the Mariners want Woo, Kirby and Gilbert pitching as much as possible.

 The temporary plan means Seattle will be a man short in the bullpen, which is already down high-leverage arms Matt Brash (right lat inflammation) and Gabe Speier (left shoulder inflammation).
 Closer Andrés Muñoz has also been working through struggles.